bbartling/open-fdd/README.md

 * `oat` (outside air temperature °F)

 ###### fc10.py - Outside and mix air temp should be approx equal
--note this is an AHU economizer + mechanical cooling mode only fault to run only when the mix damper and cooling signal is active and the heating signal is inactive
+-note this is an AHU economizer + mechanical cooling mode only fault to run only when the mix damper is 100% OPEN and the cooling signal is active and the heating signal is inactive
 * `oat` (outside air temperature °F)
 * `mat` (mixing air temperature °F)

 ###### fc11.py - Outside air temp too low for 100% OA cooling
--note this is an AHU economizer + mechanical cooling mode only fault to run only when the mix damper and cooling signal is active and the heating signal is inactive
+-note this is an AHU economizer + mechanical cooling mode only fault to run only when the mix damper is 100% OPEN and the cooling signal is active and the heating signal is inactive
 * `sat`	(supply air temperature °F)
 * `oat` (outside air temperature °F)

 ###### fc12.py - Supply air too high; should be less than mix air temp
--note this is an AHU economizer mode or economizer + mechanical cooling mode only fault to run only when the mix damper or mix damper and cooling signal is active and the heating signal is inactive
+-note this is an AHU economizer AND economizer + mechanical cooling mode only fault to run only when the mix damper is 100% OPEN and the cooling signal is active and the heating signal is inactive OR if just the cooling signal is active
 * `sat`	(supply air temperature °F)
 * `mat` (mixing air temperature °F)

 ###### fc13.py - Supply air temp too high in full cooling
--note this is an AHU economizer mode or economizer + mechanical cooling mode only fault to run only when the mix damper or mix damper and cooling signal is active and the heating signal is inactive
+-note this is an AHU economizer AND economizer + mechanical cooling mode only fault to run only when the mix damper is 100% OPEN and the cooling signal is active and the heating signal is inactive OR if just the cooling signal is active
 * `sat`	(supply air temperature °F)
 * `satsp` (supply air temperature setpoint °F)
 * `clg` (cooling valve position or command %)

-### Other caveats is G36 expects data to be on one minute intervals and that a 5 minute rolling average be used in the analysis.
-The rolling average is handled by the Pandas computing library:
+### Other caveats is G36 does not mention anything about if the AHU is running or not.
+It could be wise to ignore any faults created when the AHU is not running or fan status/command equals `False` or fan VFD speeds equal 0%.
+G36 also expects data to be on one minute intervals and that a 5 minute rolling average be used in the analysis.
+The rolling average is handled by the Pandas computing library when the data file in CSV format is read into memory:

 ```shell
 df = pd.read_csv(args.input,